Maumagnaguagno/HyperTensioN_U/README.md

   (:operator (!op-name2 ?t1)
     ; Preconditions
-    (and ; Expressions are supported by operator preconditions (pre1 ?t1)
+    (and ; Expressions with AND OR NOT are supported by operator preconditions, AND can be omitted (pre1 ?t1)
       (pre2 ?t1)
     )